maxpou/maxpou.fr/content/posts/2019-10-14-git-under-the-hood/index.md

 > "You can't lose code with git."
 > —Me

-Believe me, I use `git push --force`, `git rebase` and `git reset --hard` daily and I never lost anything.
-But, we are human and human make mistakes.
+More seriously, I use `git push --force`, `git rebase` and `git reset --hard` daily and I never lost anything.
+But, we are human and humans are fallible.

 Don't worry, if you want to rollback, you don't have to go threw all those files.
 There's a magic trick!

 ## reflog: the magic wand ✨

-If you try to retrieve the git history with `git log`, you will not see the "Third commit".
+If you try to retrieve the history with `git log`, you will not see the "Third commit".
 But, if you add the additional option `-g` (for `--walk-reflogs`), then you'll see the third commit.

 To make it nicer, you can do `git log -g --abbrev-commit --pretty=oneline`.